Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Results and discussion

-With the additional 22 NMC cells in the Sandia National Lab dataset, we again found strong linear correlations between knee-onset and end of life ($\rho=0.712$), and between knee and end of life ($\rho=0.71$) using the proposed capacity knee identification method, as shown in Fig. \ref{fig5}.
-However, neither the knee-onset nor the knee identified using the double Bacon-Watts model shows strong correlations with the end of life.
-As shown in Table \ref{tab2} and \ref{tab3}, the knee and knee-onset identification performance of our proposed method again outperforms that of the state-of-the-art (i.e., the double Bacon-Watts model).
-Specifically, the Pearson correlation coefficient in knee identification is 468\%, and in knee-onset identification it is 296\%.
+With the additional 22 NMC cells in the Sandia National Lab (SNL) dataset, we again found clear linear correlations between knee-onset and end of life ($\rho=0.712$), and between knee and end of life ($\rho=0.71$) using the proposed capacity knee identification method, as shown in Fig. \ref{fig4}.
+However, neither the knee-onset nor the knee identified using the double Bacon-Watts model shows any clear correlations with the end of life.

+As shown in Table \ref{tab3}, the knee and knee-onset identification performance of our proposed method again outperforms that of the state-of-the-art (i.e., the double Bacon-Watts model).

-In order to find out the possible cause of the weak correlations between both knee-onsets and knees, identified using the double Bacon-Watts model and end of life, we compared the knee-onsets and the knees obtained using the double Bacon-Watts model and the proposed capacity knee identification method, respectively for a sample NMC cell [No.10] in the Sandia National Lab dataset.
-As illustrated in Fig. \ref{fig6}, the sample cell exhibits convex capacity fade in the first degradation phase (i.e., from the beginning of life to the knee-onset point) instead of relatively linear capacity fade in Fig. \ref{fig3}.
+In order to find out the possible cause of the weak correlations between both knee-onsets and knees, identified using the double Bacon-Watts model and end of life, we compared the knee-onsets and the knees obtained using the double Bacon-Watts model and the proposed capacity knee identification method for a sample NMC cell [No.10] in the SNL dataset.
+As illustrated in Fig. \ref{fig5_2}, the sample cell exhibits convex capacity fade in the first degradation phase (i.e., from the beginning of life to the knee-onset point) instead of relatively linear capacity fade in Fig. \ref{fig2_2}.
 The double Bacon-Watts model failed to identify both knee and knee-onset [green lines], while our proposed method successfully identified both knee and knee-onset [blue lines] on this NMC cell.
-The reason for the failure of the double Bacon-Watts model is that by setting the initial values of the model parameters in Table \ref{tab00}, assumptions regarding the capacity fade curve hold in the Toyota Research Institute dataset but not in the Sandia National Lab dataset.
-In contrast, our proposed curvature-based identification method does not require any assumptions of the capacity fade curve, instead, it identifies knee and knee-onset points, given approximated degradation curvature.
-As a matter of fact, almost all the NMC cells from the Sandia National Lab dataset exhibit convex capacity fade instead of linear capacity fade in the first degradation phase, unlike the LFP cells in the Toyota Research Institute dataset.